-In specifying the boat, the Cabinet will be guided by the basic principle of the lowest possible total ten year cost of ownership, not a sticker price.
+In specifying the boat we will be guided by the basic principle of the lowest possible total ten year cost of ownership, not a sticker price.
 I still think that we can get the boat in under US$200,000, but if she ends up at say US$207,000 because she has a really good engine and robust drive train that will go ten years and 10,000 hours with nothing but oil changes, so be it.
 Replacing a Saildrive that craps out in Bora Bora is going to cost a bunch more than that difference.

 It really is no wonder that many new boats are a nightmare of poor design and worse construction.
 Think about it.
 Often, a builder, who has hardly ever been to sea, gets together with a designer, who has not been to sea much, and the two of them listen with rapt attention to the marketing/sales guys.
 This triumvirate designs a boat, often without benefit of an engineer.